Can life be considered as a loss under the civil law of damages? Thoughts based on a decision of BGH in Germany

 Therefore according to the plaintiff's claims, the defendant doctor was obliged to change the treatment goal in order to allow the patient to die under palliative medical care by terminating the serum feeding.
 He even argued that by continuing the serum feeding and continuing the pain and suffering, the patient's body and his personality rights had been violated.

-Therefore, the plaintiff requested compensation for non-material damage and in addition the treatment and care costs incurred during the period in question, amounting to 52,952 euros, which would not have been incurred without the treatment followed by the defendant doctor, as in this case, the patient would not have lived.
+Therefore, the plaintiff requested compensation for non-material damages, in addition to the treatment and care costs incurred during the period in question, amounting to 52,952 euros, which would not have been incurred without the treatment beeing followed by the defendant doctor, as in this case, the patient would not have lived.

-The first-instance court had dismissed the action, however the appeal court awarded compensation for non-material damages of €40,000 but confirmed the first-instance dismissal of the pecuniary damage claim.
-The important thing in the appellate judgment was that the extension of life under these very difficult conditions could be the subject of damage in the sense of civil law.
+The Court of first-instance dismissed the legal action, however the court of appeal awarded compensation for non-material damages of €40,000 by also holding the dismissal of the pecuniary damages claim by the Court of first instance.
+The important thing in the appellate judgment was that the extension of life under these very difficult conditions could be the subject of damages in the sense of civil law.